nicslabdev/MOTAM-nRF52_Beacons/README.md

 To compile it, put the folders inside nRF52 into the *\nRF5_SDK_15.0.0\examples\ble_peripheral* folder.

+Due to a bug detected in SDK v15.0.0 radio notification module, you have to replace *nRF5_SDK_15.0.0_a53641a/components/ble/ble_radio_notification/ble_radio_notification.h* with the file you can find in repository's SDK folder.

 ## Applications' description ##

 - **Stop_Sign**:  This application is the starting point of BT5 secure beacon development.
 It generates a secure signature, in order to authenticate beacon data, and send a beacon frame that includes data and the generated digital signature.
 For this, ECDSA cryptographic algorithm is used.